 - apricot preserves

 - one sweet potato

-As with all meal delivery services, the Dinnerly service has some pros and cons for people to weigh up.
+Like other meal delivery services, Dinnerly has some pros and cons for people to weigh.

-- choice of 30–37 meal options every week
+- Dinnerly offers a choice of around 40 meal options every week.

-- caters to a range of dietary requirements
+- Meals cater to a range of dietary requirements.

-- comes with the option to pause a subscription for any duration, but people must do this at least 6 days in advance
+- Customers can pause their subscription for any duration, but they must do this at least 6 days in advance of a delivery.

-- The kits do not provide all of the ingredients in the recipe, so customers may need to use their own pantry and fridge staples, such as oil, egg, and seasonings.
+- The kits do not always provide all the ingredients necessary for the recipe, so customers may need to use their own pantry and fridge staples, such as oil, eggs, and seasonings.

 - There is no option to stick to organic ingredients, which might not suit some people.

-- The meals are basic and might not suit those who like a lot of flavor and diversity.
+- The meals are basic and might not suit those who like a lot of flavor and variety.

-- The minimum order is for three meals per week, whereas for most meal kit services, it is only two.
+- The minimum order is three meals per week, whereas with most other meal kit services it is only two.